Complete Guide

 State Insurance - Best for Multi-Policy Bundling

-With over 160 years of insuring New Zealanders, State Insurance offers straightforward policies with competitive pricing for customers who bundle multiple insurance types.
-Their safe driver programs reward claim-free history with significant discounts.
+A long-established insurer in New Zealand, State Insurance offers straightforward policies with competitive pricing for customers who bundle multiple insurance types.
+Their safe driver programs reward claim-free history with discounts.

 Pros: